nmcl/C--SIM/README.md

 ./configure

-make -f MakefileBoot
+make -f MakefileBoot Makefiles all
-make Makefiles
-make

 Then go into Examples and:

-make -f MakefileBoot
+make -f MakefileBoot Makefiles all
-make Makefiles
-make

 The examples all have expected_output files.
 Run the examples and compare.